publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schII/m__us_usc_t22_s2767.md

     (f) __Transmission of numbered certification to Congress respecting proposed agreement; contents__

-    Not less than 30 days before a cooperative project agreement is signed on behalf of the United States, the President shall transmit to the Speaker of the House of Representatives, the chairman of the Committee on Foreign Relations of the Senate, and the chairman of the Committee on Armed Services of the Senate, a numbered certification with respect to such proposed agreement, setting forth—
+    Not less than 30 days before a cooperative project agreement is signed on behalf of the United States, the President shall transmit to the Speaker of the House of Representatives, the Committee on Foreign Affairs of the House of Representatives, the chairman of the Committee on Foreign Relations of the Senate, and the chairman of the Committee on Armed Services of the Senate, a numbered certification with respect to such proposed agreement, setting forth—

         (1) a detailed description of the cooperative project with respect to which the certification is made;